o83213/react-webpack-setup/README.md

 # react-webpack-setup
-Base set without create react app
+Base setup without create react app

 This is a base setup for React project
 It includes TypeScript, Webpack setting without using create react app and create bunch of un-using files and functionalities.